-A lot of my practice is family law, with or without a restraining order Protection from Abuse case.
-That comprises three main areas.
+A lot of my Gorham, ME legal practice is family law which comprises three main areas.
 One is divorce.
 That’s for people who are actually married.
-That process is the unwinding of the marriage, granting of a divorce, determining parental rights with regard to any children, determining what assets are marital including real estate, other property, debt, vehicles, and setting aside non-marital property to the person that owns it and dividing the marital property equitably, and, for longer term marriages, spousal support and, if there are children, child support, as well.
+That process is the unwinding of the marriage, granting of a divorce, determining parental rights with regard to any children, determining what assets are marital including real estate, other property, debt, vehicles, and setting aside non-marital property to the person that owns it while dividing the marital property equitably.
+For longer term marriages, this will also include spousal support and, if there are children, child support, as well.

-That process starts with a complaint.
+The divorce process starts with a complaint.
 Maine is not a “hurry up and get divorced” state.
-It takes 60 days after the filing and service of the complaint on the defendant – you can’t get a divorce until the 60 days has passed.
+It takes 60 days after the filing by your Maine divorce attorney and service of the complaint on the defendant – you can’t get a divorce until the 60 days has passed.
 On the 60th day, you can get a divorce.
-In order for that to happen, almost always the parties have to have agreed to all these issues because divorce takes a considerable amount of time in the absence of an agreement, although the courts have gotten much, much better over the years at actually getting to a divorce within a reasonable time.
+In order for that to happen, almost always the parties have to have agreed to all these issues because divorce takes a considerable amount of time in the absence of an agreement, although the Maine courts have gotten much, much better over the years at actually getting to a divorce within a reasonable time.
 A reasonable time now in how long it takes a case to be reached is sometimes six months, usually nine months to maybe a little more than a year, now.
 That is a big improvement from what it used to be.

 If there are issues about children, any of the parties or the court on its own can appoint a guardian ad litem to do an investigation and make recommendations about the best interests of the children.
 Sometimes, you need to hire experts to appraise real estate or to value a business, for example.
 Sometimes, you need to hire accountants, actuaries, that sort of thing, to determine the present value of a pension, or retirement asset, or stock options, that sort of thing.